sveltejs/kit/documentation/docs/01-project-structure.md

 #### app.html

 This is the entry point to your application.
-It contains placeholders like `%svelte.head%`, `%svelte.body%`, and `%svelte.assets%`.
+It contains placeholders like `%sveltekit.head%`, `%sveltekit.body%`, and `%sveltekit.assets%`.
 These placeholders will be removed and replaced by actual content at build or SSR.

-`%svelte.head%` is replaced with `<link>` and `<script>` tags that power the application as well as content from the [`<svelte:head>`](https://svelte.dev/docs#template-syntax-svelte-head) tags defined in your layouts and pages.
+`%sveltekit.head%` is replaced with `<link>` and `<script>` tags that power the application as well as content from the [`<svelte:head>`](https://svelte.dev/docs#template-syntax-svelte-head) tags defined in your layouts and pages.

-`%svelte.body%` is where the HTML for your application is rendered.
+`%sveltekit.body%` is where the HTML for your application is rendered.

-`%svelte.assets%` is replaced by the [assets base path](configuration#paths).
+`%sveltekit.assets%` is replaced by the [assets base path](configuration#paths).

 #### routes/